-FP663 MINISTRY PROJECT REPORT Graduate School of Ministry TERM 9 COURSE SYLLABUS
+FP463 MINISTRY PROJECT REPORT T-Net International School of Theology TERM 9 COURSE SYLLABUS

-COURSE DESCRIPTION: FP663 Ministry Project Report
+COURSE DESCRIPTION: FP463 Ministry Project Report

 Students have designed and implemented a ministry project plan to finish the Great Commission in a specific region using disciple making church saturation throughout the previous eight terms.
 They have done so by recruiting and training other pastors in their target region to revitalize their congregations as disciple making churches and employ saturation church planting to ensure that a church is accessible to everyone in the region.
 At this final Core Module, the initial focus is on students reporting their ministry projects' results.
 First, students write and present a ministry project summary report.
 This 10-15 page summary report allows time for presentation, discussion, and collaboration between the cohort members.
 Through written analysis and group discussion students consolidate what they have learned during the three-year ministry project and the church growth program.
-Students then cluster in triads to verbally present their Ministry Project Report for peer review.
-After submitting a draft of their entire Ministry Project Report, the student completes a verbal presentation to a committee.
-The student will then make any final changes required by the committee before submitting the final draft.
-(The Ministry Project Report is described in the Appendix.)

-Credits: 4 credit hours (45 hours of designated learning activity or academic engagement per credit hour)
+Credits: 2 credit hours (40 hours of designated learning activity or academic engagement per credit hour)

-- Appraise the results of the ministry project and outline insights and conclusions in a summary report - Describe the design and execution of the ministry project plan built on using disciple making church saturation to finishing the Great Commission in a specific region - Demonstrate skills developed for leading, directing, and equipping ministry volunteers and other pastors during the ministry project - Identify and explain how ministry grew by training and developing church planters and other pastors - Distinguish the extent that the Great Commission was measurably finished through disciple making church saturation within the specified and limited scope of the ministry project region - Write a ministry project report, identifying and documenting problems, solutions, principles, and issues that will assist others in finishing the Great Commission within the same or similar cultural context - Prepare for and facilitate the course, "Effective Christian Leadership" - Assist and support students who will facilitate the course, "Evangelism and World Religions"
+- Appraise the results of the ministry project and outline insights and conclusions in a summary report - Describe the design and execution of the ministry project plan built on using disciple making church saturation to finishing the Great Commission in a specific region - Demonstrate skills developed for leading, directing, and equipping ministry volunteers and other pastors during the ministry project - · Identify and explain how ministry grew by training and developing church planters and other pastors - Distinguish the extent that the Great Commission was measurably finished through disciple making church saturation within the specified and limited scope of the ministry project region - Write a ministry project report, identifying and documenting problems, solutions, principles, and issues that will assist others in finishing the Great Commission within the same or similar cultural context - Prepare for and facilitate the course, "Effective Christian Leadership" - Assist and support students who will facilitate the course, " Evangelism and World Religions"